peter-murray/node-hue-api/docs/lights.md

   });
 ```

-This will return an `Object` that contains all the attributes and the current state of the light, an example of this is
+This will resolve to an `Object` that contains all the attributes and the current state of the light, an example of this
-shown below:
+is shown below:

 ```json
 {